nojan1/sim6502/README.md

 ## Known issues
 * Some of the timing of the 85C02 operations may be a little off at the moment, this is being worked on.
 * Illegal instructions are likely pretty spotty.
+* Operation of BCD arithmatic with invalid BCD numbers (such as 3e) will not yield the same results as a real processor.
+In the above example, 3e would be rounded up to 44 prior to being used in the calculation.
+Since the operation of BCD arithmatic with invalid operands is not defined, this should not be an issue, but if your code depends on some undocumented behaviors in BCD mode, this may cause an issue.
+I may address this in a future update.